python/core-workflow/cherry_picker/readme.rst

     -- dry-run      Dry Run Mode.
 Prints out the commands, but not executed.
     -- push REMOTE  Specify the branch to push into.
 Default is 'origin'.
+    -- status       Do `git status` in cpython directory.

 Additional options::